Frederick Scullin

-Frederick James Scullin Jr. (born November 5, 1939) is an American attorney and Senior United States district judge of the United States District Court for the Northern District of New York.
+Frederick James Scullin Jr. (born November 5, 1939) is an American lawyer who serves as a senior United States district judge of the United States District Court for the Northern District of New York.

 Education and career

 Scullin was born in Syracuse, New York.
-He attended Niagara University (Bachelor of Science, 1961), and Syracuse University College of Law (Bachelor of Laws, 1964).
+He attended Niagara University where he received a Bachelor of Science in 1961, and he graduated from Syracuse University College of Law with a Bachelor of Laws in 1964.
 After graduating from law school, Scullin served in the United States Army as an Infantry Commander in Vietnam.
 Scullin practiced law as a private attorney and in various prosecutors' offices from 1967 to 1982.
 In 1982 he was appointed United States Attorney for the Northern District of New York by President Ronald Reagan.
 He served in the position for ten years until 1992.

-Judicial tenure
+Federal judicial service

 On September 12, 1991, Scullin was nominated to the United States District Court for the Northern District of New York by President George H. W. Bush.
 He was confirmed by the United States Senate on February 6, 1992, and received his commission on February 10, 1992.
 He served as Chief Judge of the District from 2000 until March 13, 2006, when he assumed senior status.

 Scullin was also appointed by Chief Justice Rehnquist to the United States Foreign Intelligence Surveillance Court for a term of seven years running from 2004 until 2011.